-Appeals must be filed with the Title IX through the means described in the written notification of determination of the complaint within seventy-two (72) hours of receipt of the written notification of determination of the complaint.
+Appeals must be filed with Title IX through the means described in the written notification of determination of the complaint within seventy-two (72) hours of receipt of the written notification of determination of the complaint.
 The response will be shared with all parties.

-The appeal must be in writing and contain all of the following information:
+The appeal must be in writing and contain all the following information:

-- Name of the complainant;
+- · Name of the complainant;

-- Name of the respondent;
+- · Name of the respondent;

 - A statement of the determination of the complaint, including corrective action, if any;

 - A detailed statement of the basis for the appeal including the specific facts, circumstances, and argument in support of it; and

 - Requested action, if any.

-After applicable documentation is submitted according to the time frames indicated, the Title IX Coordinator will write a response indicating receipt of the materials within three (3) business days and will that response to the involved parties.
+After applicable documentation is submitted according to the time frames indicated, the Title IX Coordinator will write a response indicating receipt of the materials within three (3) business days and will respond to the parties involved.

-The appeal petition, responses, and applicable documentation will be forwarded to the Vice President for Enrollment Management and Student Success (or designee) who will act as the appeals officer.
+The appeal petition, responses, and applicable documentation will be forwarded to the Vice President for Enrollment Management and StudentSuccess (or designee) who will act as the appeals officer.